NHSDigital/ra-sandbox/input/pagecontent/basic-query-examples.md

 #### Docker invocation of the HAPI Starter Project

 This command starts the server on port 8080 and use UUID (as opposed to sequential numbers) for resource ID's.
+For more options see this [config](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/application.yaml).

 ```
 docker run -p 8080:8080 -e hapi.fhir.daoconfig_client_id_strategy=UUID -e hapi.fhir.client_id_strategy=ANY hapiproject/hapi:latest